-Leave Sloan Lake heading due south up into the wide couloir.
-The apron averages about 32º at the bottom (13,150') and steepens quickly but consistently.
+Climb up the apron leaving Sloan Lake on gradually steepening snow.
+The apron and lower couloir averages about 32º near the bottom (13,150') and steepens consistently.
 The steepest pitch comes about half-way.
-Expect the pitch to increase to about 42º at the absolute most.
+Expect the pitch to increase to about 41º at the most.

-Past the center, the inclination will drop slightly to 40º and for the most part, will stay at that angle.
+Past the center, the inclination will drop slightly to 38-40º and for the most part, will stay at that angle.

 This couloir contains no 'hidden surprises', gendarmes, spires or rock pitches.
 Continue climbing up either the center or veer slightly climber's left.
 This is only for safety in case of rock fall of the false summit climber's right.

 About 3/4 the way up, the pitch will drop even more to around ~37º before finishing gently on the summit ridge (13,716').
 The exit does not cornice.

 Turn left and walk to the summit still .15 mile away.

 Both the actual summit and the false summit cornice heavily.
 So proceed with caution.

 The views of Jones Peak to the southwest and the 14ers, Uncompaghre/Wetterhorn to the north are amazing!
 Either retrace your steps or descend a different couloir!